Roslyn–Flower Hill Elementary School

-The Roslyn-Flower Hill Elementary School (also known as the Flower Hill Elementary School, the Flower Hill Neighborhood School, or simply as the Flower Hill School) was a local, public elementary school located within the Incorporated Village of Flower Hill, in Nassau County, New York.
+The Roslyn–Flower Hill Elementary School (also known as the Flower Hill Elementary School, the Flower Hill Neighborhood School, or simply as the Flower Hill School) was a local, public elementary school located within the Incorporated Village of Flower Hill in Nassau County, on Long Island, in New York.
 It was operated by the Roslyn Union Free School District.

 History

 Need for new schools, mid-to-late 1940s

 Following World War II, the United States saw a population boom and the rise of mass suburbanization.
-The Roslyn area (including the Roslyn section of Flower Hill) was no exception to this, and many new, suburban housing developments were being built around this time, including Broadridge at Flower Hill (which was constructed in the 1940s).
+The Greater Roslyn area was no exception to this, leading to many new suburban housing developments being constructed throughout the area around this time.

 Proposals made, 1948

-In response to the influx of new residents and students within the district's boundaries, Roslyn's then-superintendent, George Edison Bryant, proposed building the Roslyn-Flower Hill Elementary School in Flower Hill (as well as two other new elementary schools in the district).
+In response to the influx of new residents and students within the district's boundaries, Roslyn's then-superintendent, George Edison Bryant, proposed building the Roslyn–Flower Hill Elementary School in Flower Hill (as well as two other new elementary schools in the district).
 He stated during a 1948 school board meeting that 1,600 homes were located in the district prior to World War II, and there were as many new homes being built following it, and new schools needed to be constructed in order to increase the district's capacity as a result.

 Bryant, who at one point was a Flower Hill resident, proposed making this school a 5-classroom neighborhood school to serve children in Flower Hill zoned to attend Roslyn's schools, and serve as a community center for the neighborhood.

-The 1-floor, 5-classroom Roslyn-Flower Hill Elementary School and the nearby Highland Elementary School in Roslyn Estates (which was approved by the district as part of the same project) would be among the first neighborhood schools of their type in this portion of New York State, which were built to resemble a home as opposed to a stereotypical, "institution-like" structure; this design method was used to make the transition from being home to being at school easier for young students.
+The one-story, five-classroom Roslyn–Flower Hill Elementary School and the nearby Highland Elementary School in Roslyn Estates – approved by the district as part of the same project – would be among the first neighborhood schools of their type in this portion of New York State; they were built to resemble a home as opposed to a stereotypical, "institution-like" structure.
+This design method was used to make the transition from being home to being at school easier for young students.

 The school would also feature playgrounds for year-round use.

 Land acquired, January 1949

 In January 1949, the Roslyn Union Free School District took ownership of the future school's property.
-The property, which had an area of more than 3 acres, was purchased by the district for a cost of approximately $5,000 per acre (1949 USD).
+The property, which had an area of more than 3 acres, was purchased by the school district for a cost of approximately $5,000 per acre (1949 USD).

 Plans approved, September 13, 1949

-During a September 13, 1949 school vote, voters in the Roslyn Union Free School District approved the construction of the Roslyn-Flower Hill Elementary School, to be built on the property in Flower Hill purchased by the district that past January.
+During a September 13, 1949 school vote, voters in the Roslyn Union Free School District approved the construction of the Roslyn–Flower Hill Elementary School, to be built on the property in Flower Hill purchased by the district that past January.
 The estimated total cost for the school was $265,000 (1949 USD), as per the amount allocated in the budget for the school's construction.